kayodeao/Intrusion-Detection-with-Wazuh/README.md

 ## Setup
 ### 1. Setting up Wazuh Server on Linode
 Wazuh server is the central component responsible for collecting and analyzing security events.
-Linode has a cloud image that you can use to easily set up Wazuh without having to go through the the complicated installation process.
+Linode has a cloud image that you can use to easily set up Wazuh without having to go through the complicated installation process.
 - **Steps**:
   - Click on create.
   - Go the Marketplace tab and search for wazuh.